ncatlab/nlab-content/pages/5527.md

 +-- {: .num_remark}
 ###### Remark

 There is, in general, a decisive difference between the homology of the associated graded complex $H_{p+q}(G_p C_\bullet)$ and the associated graded piece of the genuine homology $G_p H_{p+q}(C_\bullet)$: in the former the differentials of cycles are required to vanish only up to terms in lower degree, but in the latter they are required to vanish genuinely.
-The latter expression is instead the value of the spectral sequence for $r \to \infty$, see prop. \ref{ConvergingToGenuineHomology} below.
+The latter expression is instead the value of the spectral sequence for $r \to \infty$.

 =--